In this article

 - Loop timeline: When on, the timeline will automatically start again once completed.

-- Pause before loop: The amount of time, in seconds, the timeline will pause after completed, before it starts again.
+- Pause before loop: The amount of time, in seconds, the timeline will pause after completed, before it loops again.

 - Time jump duration: Duration of transitions between different points in time on the timeline.